ardorlab/MIDAS/README.md

 # Code Installation

-The first thing to do is install Miniconda or Anaconda.
+It is highly advised to install Miniconda or Anaconda.
 This will allow you to create a controlled Python environment where you can install the required packages, especially if you want to use it in a cluster with limited permissions.
 Go to the
 site: https://docs.conda.io/en/latest/miniconda.html and download the latest Python 3 installer.
+The installer is a bash file with an example name "miniconda_install.sh".
 Now install conda and the required dependencies entering the following commands:

-    bash file_i_just_uploaded.sh
+    bash miniconda_install.sh

-    pip install yaml
+    pip install pyyaml

-    pip install numpy
+    conda install numpy

-    pip install matplotlib
+    conda install matplotlib

+	conda install h5py

     git clone https://github.com/gkdelipei/MOF.git